Ex-presidents hit the campaign trail for last-ditch pitches

 Both Republicans and Democrats are turning to their popular past presidents for last-minute assistance on the campaign trail, bringing former President Barack Obama out of semi-retirement to counter the gravitational pull of former President Donald Trump, who has been active throughout the campaign season.

-On Sunday, Mr. Trump rallied supporters in Florida, where Sen. Marco Rubio, a one-time foe in the 2016 presidential primary, is now linking arms with the former president to seek a third term in the Senate.
-A day before, Mr. Trump was in Pennsylvania stumping for his hand-picked candidates, Mehmet Oz for Senate and state Sen. Doug Mastriano for governor.
+On Sunday, Mr. Trump rallied supporters in Florida, where Sen. Marco Rubio, a rival in the 2016 Republican presidential primary, is seeking a third term in the Senate.
+On Saturday, Mr. Trump was in Pennsylvania stumping for his hand-picked candidates, Mehmet Oz for Senate and state Sen. Doug Mastriano for governor.

 Mr. Obama was also in Pennsylvania over the weekend, headlining rallies in Pittsburgh and Philadelphia for John Fetterman and Josh Shapiro, the Democratic candidates for Senate and governor, respectively.